libvips/lua-vips/README.md

 [https://github.com/jcupitt/lua-vips-bench](https://github.com/jcupitt/lua-vips-bench)

-This binding works and has a fairly complete test-suite which it passes with no errors or leaks.

 See the libvips API documentation for more information --- lua-vips binds the whole of libvips, so you can use anything in there: